-The crowd roared as the curtains closed.
-The students, competing with their play Humbletown: The Greatest Town On Earth, crossed their fingers.
-On Friday and Saturday, March 9 and 10, Bonny Eagle Drama Department headed to Camden Hills Regional High School to compete.
+The BEHS drama club's journey is over, but it's likely the participants won't soon forget the 2018 statewide one-act play competition.
+It all started with a trip to Camden-Hills Regional High School on March 9.
+The students, competing with their historical satire, Humbletown: The Greatest Town On Earth, crossed their fingers as the crowd roared its approval.
 They were competing against three other Class A schools (schools with 500+ students): Camden Hills Regional High School, Waterville High School, and Edward Little High School.

 Bonny Eagle's performance was on the first day of competition.
 While the cast and crew knew that it had been one of their best performances yet, they were informed shortly after they finished that they had exceeded the time limit by 5 seconds, and that they had been disqualified.
 The students, angry and disappointed, headed back to their hotel for the night.

-Although it may not be as popular as basketball or football, the fan base for wrestling has grown immensely this year.
+While it has yet to achieve the same immense following as basketball or football, the fan base for wrestling has grown immensely this year.
 Seniors Caleb Frost, Tyler Fitz, Alex Smith, and star freshman Colby Frost have all played a key role in the expansion of the wrestling fan base.
-As a team, they only have a 4-10 record, but those guys have great individual records.
+As a team, they only have a 4-10 record, but each have great individual records.

 Scholastic writing award winners to be honored

 Fourteen BEHS students earned an award or recognition for their writing in the Scholastic Writing Contest.
 They will be recognized at a ceremony at Hannaford Hall, at the University of Southern Maine, Portland campus on March 16 at 6 p.m.